-Upper secondary education in Denmark comprises the upper secondary schools the general upper secondary education (STX), the higher preparatory examination (HF), the higher commercial examination (HHX), the higher technical examination (HTX) and the vocational education and training programmes as well as the basic social and health training programmes etc. (EUD).
-A total of 258,500 students attend upper secondary education.
+Upper secondary education in Denmark comprises the upper secondary schools, the general upper secondary education (Stx), the higher preparatory examination (Hf), the higher commercial examination (Hhx), the higher technical examination (Htx) and the vocational education and training programmes as well as the basic social and health training programmes etc. (EUD).
+There is a total of 270,000 students in upper secondary education.

-In this mapping of the spread of entrepreneurship education at the upper secondary education level in the school year 2011/2012 the analysis is based on the following:
+In this mapping of the spread of entrepreneurship education at the upper secondary education level in the school year 2012/2013 the analysis is based on the following:

-- · Teaching at the upper secondary schools and in the vocational educations - The FFE-YE competitions Company Programme and Innovation & Design - Number of hand-outs and downloads of FFE-YE teaching materials - Entrepreneurship activities
+- · Teaching at the upper secondary schools and in the vocational educations - The FFE-YE competitions Company Programme and Innovation & Design - Number of handouts and downloads of FFE-YE teaching materials - Special teaching activities

-The mapping starts by concentrating on the formal teaching and when it comes to the upper secondary education area the identification of subjects and modules with an entrepreneurship content has been based on curricula.
-It does not always appear from these which pedagogical method is used in teaching, and therefore it cannot be quantified.
+When it comes to formal teaching in upper secondary education, the identification of subjects and modules with an entrepreneurship content has been done by reviewing curricula.
+However, it does not always appear from these curricula which pedagogical method is used in teaching, and therefore the methods cannot be quantified.

-In total, 72,011 students in upper secondary education participated in entrepreneurship education and special activities in 2011/2012.
-This number corresponds to 28% of all students in upper secondary education.
+In total, 85,016 students in upper secondary education participated in entrepreneurship education and special activities in 2012/2013.
+This number corresponds to 31.5 % of all students in upper secondary education.
 Figure 3 shows the development over the last three school years.

-The proportion of students in entrepreneurship education and entrepreneurship activities
+The proportion of students in entrepreneurship education and special activities

-The mapping of the formal education at the upper secondary education level showed that 53,461 students corresponding to 21% of all students at the upper secondary education level participated in entrepreneurship subjects and modules in 2011/2012.
-This is a decent increase compared to the 17.6% in 2010/2011.
+The mapping of the formal education at the upper secondary education level showed that 61,948 students, corresponding to 23 % of all students at the upper secondary education level, participated in entrepreneurship subjects and modules in 2012/2013, thus an increase from the 21% in 2011/2012.

-In the upper secondary schools HHX and HTX there are compulsory subjects, which include entrepreneurship, while in STX/HF elective subjects are offered.
-Since this mapping covers one single school year, however, not all (100%) students in HHX and HTX may be counted as participants in entrepreneurship subjects, because the subjects are compulsory only at some point during their three-year education.
-The calculation shows 84% participants in HHX and 80% in HTX.
-The detailed mapping of the different upper secondary schools showed that the interest is increasing at all three schools, since also the demand for the elective subjects in HHX and HTX is increasing.
-In STX/HF nearly 4% chose an entrepreneurship subject, while in HHX and HTX the numbers were 17.6% and 8.7%, respectively.
+In the upper secondary schools Hhx and Htx there are compulsory subjects, which include entrepreneurship, while in Stx/Hf elective subjects are offered.
+Since this mapping covers one single school year, however, not all (100 %) students in Hhx and Htx may be counted as participants in entrepreneurship subjects, because the subjects are compulsory only at some point during their three-year education.
+The calculation shows 84 % participants in Hhx and 80 % in Htx.
+The detailed mapping of the different upper secondary schools showed an increasing interest in all three schools, counting also an increasing demand in the elective subjects in Hhx and Htx.
+In Stx/Hf 7.1% chose an entrepreneurship subject, while in Hhx and Htx the numbers were 18.3 % and 9.5 %, respectively.

-In total, 35,198 students in the upper secondary schools, corresponding to 27% of all 130,500 students in the Danish upper secondary schools, participated in entrepreneurship subjects.
+In total, 39,754 students in the upper secondary schools, corresponding to 28 % of all 141,767 students in the Danish upper secondary schools, participated in entrepreneurship subjects.

-At the vocational education level there was a total of 18,303 students from the three vocational courses EUD-Tek (technical line), EUD-HG (commercial line) and EUD-Sosu (social and health line) who participated in entrepreneurship subjects and modules.
-This corresponds to nearly 18% of all 128,000 EUD-students in 2011/2012.
-This is a considerable increase from the 12.8% in 2009/2010.
-For the first time, teaching in entrepreneurship is now also offered students in the EUD-Sosu area.
+At the vocational education level there was a total of 22,194 students from the three vocational courses EUD-Tek (technical line), EUD-HG (commercial line) and EUD-Sosu (social and health line) who participated in entrepreneurship subjects and modules.
+This corresponds to nearly 17.3 % of all 128,379 EUD-students in 2012/2013, which is a considerable increase from the 10.6 % in 2009/2010.

-To sum up, there has been an increase in the number of students who participate in entrepreneurship education over the past three school years.
-The largest proportional increase is seen at EUD and in STX/HF.
-From 2009/2010 to 2011/2012 there has been an overall increase of 9,000 students at the upper secondary education level, corresponding to an increase of 20%.
+To sum up, there has been an increase in the number of students who participate in entrepreneurship education over the past four school years.
+The largest proportional increase is seen in EUD and Stx/Hf.
+From 2009/2010 to 2012/2013 there has been an overall increase of 17,500 students at the upper secondary education level, corresponding to an increase of almost 40 %.